 "The USPSTF recommends screening for MDD in adolescents aged 12 to 18 years.
-Screening should be Version 5.0 November 2020 CPT only copyright 2020 American Medical Association.
-All rights reserved.
-Page 4 of 11 implemented with adequate systems in place to ensure accurate diagnosis, effective treatment, and appropriate follow-up (B recommendation)" (Siu on behalf of USPSTF, 2016, p.
+Screening should be implemented with adequate systems in place to ensure accurate diagnosis, effective treatment, and appropriate follow-up (B recommendation)" (Siu on behalf of USPSTF, 2016, p.
 360).
 Adult Recommendation (18 years and older) "The USPSTF recommends screening for depression in the general adult population, including pregnant and postpartum women.
-Screening should be implemented with adequate systems in place to ensure accurate diagnosis, effective treatment, and appropriate follow-up (8 recommendation)" (Siu & USPSTF, 2016, p.
+Screening should be implemented with adequate systems in place to ensure accurate diagnosis, effective treatment, and appropriate follow-up (B recommendation)" (Siu & USPSTF, 2016, p.
 380).
-The Institute for Clinical Systems Improvement (ICSI) health care guideline, Adult Depression in Primary Care, provides the following recommendations: - 1.
-"Clinicians should routinely screen all adults for depression using a standardized instrument." - 2.
-"Clinicians should establish and maintain follow-up with patients." - "Clinicians should screen and monitor depression in pregnant and post-partum women."
+"The USPSTF recommends that clinicians provide or refer pregnant and postpartum persons who are at increased risk of perinatal depression to counseling interventions.
+(B recommendation)" (U.S. Preventive Services Task Force, 2019).
+The Institute for Clinical Systems Improvement (ICSI) health care guideline, Adult Depression in Primary Care, provides the following recommendations: - "Clinicians should routinely screen all adults for depression using a standardized instrument." - "Clinicians should establish and maintain follow-up with patients." - "Clinicians should screen and monitor depression in pregnant and post-partum women."
 (Trangle et al., 2016 p..
 8 10).
+COPYRIGHT:

 This is the copyright for the measure as indicated by the measure steward.

-COPYRIGHT: < These performance measures are not clinical guidelines and do not establish a standard of medical care, and have not been tested for all potential applications.
+These performance measures are not clinical guidelines and do not establish a standard of medical care, and have not been tested for all potential applications.
 THE MEASURES AND SPECIFICATIONS ARE PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND.